Title IX FAQs

-- Counseling Center: The Counseling Center provides confidential counseling, including crisis appointments and after-hours emergency services.
+- Counseling and Wellness Center: The Counseling and Wellness Center provides confidential counseling, including crisis appointments and after-hours emergency services.
 The Counseling Center also assists students by referring them to other services on campus and to community resources that can offer more specialized or longer-term help with problems and concerns.

 - Student Health Center: The Student Health Center provides confidential health care, including treatment for injuries and sexually transmitted infections, and emergency contraceptive services.

 - Office of Student Life: The Office of Student Life provides resources and information to students to help navigate the investigation and adjudication process.
 Contact the Office of Student Life at (360) 650-3706 or email@example.com with specific questions.

 - Employee Assistance Program: (877) 313-4455 (appointment scheduling); (866) 704-6364 (after-hours help line).
 The EAP provides confidential help to public employees regarding personal and work-related problems.
 Consultations are available at no cost to covered employees and adult members of their households.